 So, how are AI models trained?
 Is there any special training technique?

-Yes, image annotation is one of them.
+Yes, image annotation is one of them, and it is very crucial in 2025 as the demand for automation and intelligent systems continues to grow.
 In this technique, an AI model is trained on different images that are accurately labeled or tagged.

 Want to know more about what photo annotation and evaluation is?
-In this article, let’s understand what image annotation is, its various types, and working.
+In this article, let’s understand what image annotation is, its various types, and how it works.

+Are you wondering what photo annotation and evaluation are and why they are so crucial for businesses in 2025?
 Photo or image annotation is the process of adding labels or tags to images.
 Such tagging allows computers to understand them.
 This process finds its application in artificial intelligence (AI) and machine learning (ML).
-Labeling is used to train AI models to recognise objects, people, or patterns in images (just like humans do).
-Mostly, image annotation services are offered by AI training companies.
+Labeling is used to train AI models to recognize objects, people, or patterns in images (just like humans do).
+For customer support teams, this means AI can detect intent, context, and sentiment from visual and text-based inputs which gives us more accurate automation.

 For example,

-• Say you are training a computer to recognise cats.
+Say you are training a computer to recognize cats.
 Now, you would provide several images of cats with a label saying “cat.”
 Over time, the computer learns to identify cats in new images, even if they are different from the ones it has seen before.

 What are the Different Types of Image Annotation?